 Reduce Isolation Help

 These exercises are suggestions and strategies to help you reconnect with others.
-Often people with trauma histories will prefer to be by themselves but at the same time may wish to be close to others again.
+Often people who have been through trauma will prefer to be by themselves but at the same time may wish to be close to others again.
 But, being social may feel stressful or irritating, making it hard to reconnect with others.
-Possibly, other people complain about your being isolated even though you are not bothered by it.
+Possibly, other people complain about your being distant even though you are not bothered by it.
 This may be because they care about you and would like to be closer to you.
 If your isolation is causing problems for your relationships or you want to feel more connected, these exercises and tips can help you begin to reconnect to the people in your life.

 Inspirational Quotes